Jbarfield101/Blossom_Music-gen/README.md

 ## Web UI

-A minimal FastAPI web interface lives in `webui/app.py`.
-It exposes a simple form to choose a preset, optional style, seed and target duration.
-Submitted jobs invoke `main_render.py` under the hood and return a zip bundle containing the mix and stems for download.

-Launch the server with:
+The FastAPI server in `webui/app.py` serves the same `ui/` assets used by the desktop application.
+Start the server with:

 ```bash
 uvicorn webui.app:app
 ```

-Visit `http://localhost:8000/generate` in your browser to render audio directly from the browser.
+Navigate to `http://localhost:8000/` and the unified front‑end will load.
+Jobs invoke `main_render.py` under the hood and return a zip bundle containing the mix and stems for download.
 A health‑check endpoint is available at `/health`.